 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See the

 Aviation Safety Network website for information on aviation safety in Thailand.

-The Thai authorities may conduct spot-checks for illegal drugs, particularly around the main areas frequented by tourists.
-Travellers should be aware of reports that foreigners have been targeted for narcotic tests.
+Thai authorities may conduct spot-checks for illegal drugs, particularly around areas frequented by tourists.
+Foreigners have been targeted for narcotic tests.
 Under Thai law, the authorities have the right to demand urine samples from individuals suspected of taking illegal drugs.
-If you are asked to submit a urine sample, you should request that this be done at a police station and ask for permission to contact the Embassy or the Tourist Police (telephone 1155) for English speaking officers.
-You should adhere to directives issued by authorities.
+If you are asked to submit a urine sample, request that this be done at a police station and ask for permission to contact the Embassy or the Tourist Police (telephone 1155) for English speaking officers.
+Follow directions from local authorities.

-The death penalty can also be imposed for murder, attempted murder, rape, crimes against the state including treason, and certain offences against the monarchy.
+The death penalty can be imposed for murder, attempted murder, rape, crimes against the state, including treason, and certain offences against the monarchy.

 Lengthy prison terms up to 15 years can be imposed for insulting the monarchy or defacing images of the monarch and his family.
 This includes destroying bank notes bearing the King's image.

 - failing to carry identification - foreigners are required to carry identification at all times

 - almost all forms of gambling (other than at a few major race tracks) - heavy penalties apply